 And at the time, America was just that – a wilderness.

 The harsh New England winter was punishing.
 Many Pilgrims died of disease and starvation.
-If it weren’t for the Wampanoag Indians, the would have all been killed off.
+If it weren’t for the Wampanoag Indigenous Americans, all of the whites would have all been killed off.
 Unfortunately, this wasnt the case.
-The Wamanoag rescued these settlers and they, in turn, celebrated with a feast of Thanks to the Indians.
-Beyond the first joint “Thanksgiving,” there were no further meals of mutual peace, dependence, and friendship.
+The Wamanoag rescued the surviving settlers by sharing a feast of thanksgiving.

-In 1637, Massachusetts Governor John Winthrop ordered the massacre of thousands of Pequot Indian men, women and children (using the Bible to justify his actions).
-Winthrop’s actions set off a demonic campaign of extermination for the purpose of claiming America in the name of God and church, and to systematically plunder the resources of the Native Americans.
+Winthrop’s actions set off a demonic campaign of extermination for the purpose of claiming America in the name of God and church, and to systematically plunder the resources of the Indigenous Americans.